menny/menny.github.io/_posts/2026-01-18-i-dont-know-rust-but-ai-does.md

 Let's look at a specific example: generating `.d.ts` Declaration files for our TypeScript packages.

 We have a custom tool for this.
 It's written in TypeScript, runs on Node.js, and uses `swc` under the hood.
 It's a great tool.
 It's readable, easy to modify, and by human standards, it's fast.
-It takes about **1 second** to process a large package.
+It takes about **120ms** to process a large package.

-1 second.
+120ms.
 That sounds fine, right?

-But we have thousands of packages.
-And in a build system like Bazel, those seconds add up.
+But we have tens of thousands of packages.
+And in a build system like Bazel, those milliseconds add up.
 Every time we spin up a Node.js process, we pay a startup penalty.
 We pay for the single-threaded nature of the event loop - even if we use IO async operations.

 To make this *truly* fast—we're talking sub-100ms fast—we would need to move to a native language.
 Something like Rust.
 We could use the specific crates (like [`oxc`](https://github.com/oxc-project/oxc), the Oxidation Compiler) directly as libraries, bypassing the process-spawning overhead and utilizing true multi-threading.

 But here is the friction: **I don't know Rust.** And none of my teammates know Rust.

 At least, not well enough to write a production-grade, highly optimized build tool from scratch.
 And honestly?
-I don't want to learn it just for this one 100-line script.
+I don't want to learn it just for this one 50-line script.
 So, we stuck with the slow, comfortable Node.js tool.

 Well... until now.